Coping with miscarriage

 The first few months of being pregnant can be an exciting, emotional, challenging, almost dizzying time.
 But mixed in with the joy is often the underlying fear that something could go wrong.

-It’s a fear unfortunately borne out in statistics; up to 1 in 4 pregnancies ends in miscarriage (the loss of the baby in the first 20 weeks of pregnancy; after that it's called a stillbirth), impacting some 103,000 Australian families every year.
+It’s a fear unfortunately borne out in statistics; up to one in four pregnancies ends in miscarriage (the loss of the baby in the first 20 weeks of pregnancy; after that it's called a stillbirth), impacting over 100,000 couples every year.

 While common, it’s an emotionally painful experience – and perhaps because of this, it’s a subject that remains largely taboo.
 This silence can make it even harder to deal with.

 Rachel Bromley was 13 weeks into her first pregnancy when she miscarried.
 She’d told family and friends she was pregnant, feeling secure to do so after a 10-week scan had shown no abnormalities.